scmlearningcentre/maven/README.md

-This is a sample project for CI demo by Vamshi
+This is a sample project for CI demo by Subhan
-: March 5 :
+: MARCH 09 :
-New line